Columbia orders closure of public housing units after two deaths, multiple gas leaks discovered - South Carolina Radio Network

-Columbia officials are evacuating more than 200 units at a public housing apartment complex on Thursday, one day after two bodies were found in separate units.
+Columbia officials are evacuating more than 200 units at a public housing apartment complex Friday, one day after two bodies were found in separate units.

-“We’re going to have to do a whole lot really fast,” said Columbia Mayor Steve Benjamin.
+“We’re going to have to do a whole lot really fast,” Columbia Mayor Steve Benjamin said.

 The Richland County Coroner’s Office said more tests are needed before it can determine what killed 61-year-old Calvin Witherspoon, Jr., and 30-year-old Derrick Roper.
 Both were found dead by first responders at the Allen Benedict Court apartments on Thursday.